Are you an NDIS participant looking for support workers?

 There are disability support businesses looking for enthusiastic, capable staff.

 Workers are needed to provide disability supports, especially in-home personal care and support.
 These matching platforms are looking for people with lots of different skills and experiences, working both directly for a participant or for a registered provider.

-If you are interested in a career in the disability sector or looking to expand the number of hours you work in it, there are matching platforms and providers ready to help you do just that.
+If you are interested in a career in the disability sector or looking to expand the number of hours you do this work, there are matching platforms and providers ready to help you.

 Remember, workers are required to meet certain obligations when they deliver NDIS supports and services.

 You can learn more at the NDIS Commission website .

 For more information on other job opportunities available at this time please visit the Department of Education, Skills and Employment jobs hub.